Skip to content

 How can meditation or breathwork help my pain?

 These practices cause something called the “relaxation response” in your body.
-It can lower your stress, calm fear and anxiety, and reduce tension and pain.
-Learn more in our Pocket Guide to Breathwork (PDF), available as a free download.
-You can try meditation with Dr. Jonas here.
+This response can lower your stress, calm fear and anxiety and reduce tension and pain.
+Mindfulness-based interventions have been shown to help people with cancer.
+18 Learn more in our free Pocket Guide to Breathwork.
+You can also try meditation with Dr. Jonas here.

 Check with your doctor first.
 But studies show exercise can help relieve pain and has other benefits, too.
-7 Learn more about increasing your body’s ability to heal with exercise.
+12, 13, 14 New guidelines recommend exercise for most cancer patients as an effective adjuvant strategy.
+19, 20 Learn more about increasing your body’s ability to heal with exercise.
 You can also download a free Pocket Guide to Movement and Cancer.

-Find information on Physical Activity and the Cancer Patient from the American Cancer Society.
+Find information on physical activity when you have cancer from the American Cancer Society.

 Can I use cannabis products, like medical marijuana or CBD, for cancer pain?